3 min read

 Responsible for maintaining healthy joints and bones, glucosamine can be obtained from a variety of different sources, including shellfish and fungus grown on fermented corn.
 The substance’s main function in supplement form is to strengthen the connective tissue between the bones, warding off arthritis and other damage to the cartilage.
-It also helps the tissue to recover faster after periods of intense exertion, preventing the dog from sustaining minor overuse injuries during work and play that would typically go on to become serious problems in their own right.
-It is especially important for older dogs to get ample amounts of glucosamine, as they are particularly at risk from developing arthritis or otherwise developing joint problems.
+It also helps the tissue to recover faster after periods of intense exertion, preventing your dog from sustaining minor overuse injuries during work and play that would typically go on to become serious problems in their own right.
+It is especially important for older dogs to get ample amounts of glucosamine, as they are particularly at risk from developing arthritis or joint problems.

 In much the same way that humans look to cure gastrointestinal problems using probiotics, our dogs can also derive a digestive benefit from such products.
-Probiotics work by encouraging the development of healthy bacteria in the dog’s gut, ensuring that food is properly broken down and that hostile pathogens do not get a chance to take hold.
-This also results in a more comfortable digestive process, and can relieve many of the symptoms of indigestion such as lethargy, cramps and flatulence.
+Probiotics work by encouraging the development of healthy bacteria in your dog’s gut, ensuring that food is properly broken down and that hostile pathogens do not get a chance to take hold.
+This also results in a more comfortable digestive process, and can relieve many of the symptoms of indigestion such as lethargy, cramps, and flatulence.
 You should also know that the majority of probiotics are available in the form of natural yogurts, meaning that they are devoid of man-made additives and chemicals.
 This also means that they are easy to mix in with your dog’s daily meals without significantly altering the taste or texture.